GavinKingcome/Schools-AirQuality_MSP2/README.md

 ## Data Files

-- School names and addresses are included in the code and may also be available as a CSV file in `assets/data/school-Names-Addresses.csv` (if present).
+- School names and addresses are included in the code and may also be available as a CSV file in `assets/data/school-Names-Addresses.csv`.

 ## Testing & Validation